Lochnivar/ashverse/characters/fairfax-bloodline.md

 - They see the "big picture" but may miss important human details
 - **They are no longer required witnesses** - they are touchstones, recurring characters, but not the only lens
 - The epic is the **continent itself**, told through whoever is closest to the fire
-- Every major turning point has at least one Fairfax or Meade "within smelling distance" (not always narrating, not always centre-stage, but **there**)
+- Every major turning point has at least one Fairfax or Haskell "within smelling distance" (not always narrating, not always centre-stage, but **there**)
 - By 1930-1939, the family trees are dozens of cousins spread over five nations

 ## Appearances